 RadChartView supports multiple axes on the same chart and allows plotting data of different metric on the same chart.
 Such visual presentation allows the end-user to understand the relation between the different types of data involved in the same process.

 It is important that you not only provide a beautiful piece of data visualization, but also a map to reading it.
 With RadChartView you also get a slick looking legend to provide context to your data visualization.
 The RadChartView legend is easily customizable

 A feature useful in many business cases, null-value support, enables RadChartView to properly display data with missing records for a given category or date, so your end users don’t confuse the missing records with zero values for those categories/dates.

-You can choose from one of the 17 predefined color palettes to get a chart look and feel that matches your application design.
+You can choose from one of the 19 predefined color palettes to get a chart look and feel that matches your application design.
 And if you require something even more custom, the flexible ChartView API will allow you to create your own palettes.

 The smartly designed Telerik Presentation Framework allows for embedding ChartView into any of the other RadControls.
 This feature comes in very handy when you have to display trends in a GridView.

 Many business applications rely on database data, for example MS SQL, Oracle, MySQL, Access ODBC as well as XML data and business objects in multiple-tier scenarios.
 RadChartView follows the standard Windows Forms data-binding model.
 It allows you to bind your charts to any custom business object, database or declarative data source.

 The control can be set up at design time using its Smart Tag or Properties Window, or specifically designed Property Builder.